Vikms95/errorlab/README.md

 - Create Modal
   :it will either hold Text or a Form
     :figure out how to render one or the other
+      :create ModalWrapper to decide which one to choose based on state held on App top level?
+-Create Navbar skeleton
+-Create Previews skeleton